akltech/Object-Detection/README.md

-# Create an OpenCV Program for Vehicle Detection in a Video
+# Create an OpenCV Program for real-time Vehicle Detection

 This tutorial provides a step-by-step introduction to object detection using OpenCV-Python, the Python API of the computer vision library OpenCV.
-To create a vehicle detection program, complete the following steps:
+To create a program that finds and tracks vehicles in a video, complete the following steps:

 ## Objectives